subugoe/solr-importer/README.md

 This tool contains a simple user interface (UI) and basic functionality for importing Solr-formatted XML files into a Solr server.
 It can be used as a stand-alone tool to import already created XML files.

-However, it is designed to function as a kind of framework.
+However, it is designed to function as a kind of a framework.
 The UI and the basic functionality can be reused by a specific project.
 This new project takes the role of a plugin.
 In it, you can implement your project-specific behavior, like for example data file conversions or testing routines, and then add it to the basic functionality.
-Read the Wiki pages that belong to this project for a detailed view of the concepts.
+In the Wiki of this repository, you can find explanations of the general, technology-agnostic concepts.
+Here, we will be concentrating on the implementation details.

 ## System requirements